ics-study-hub/ics-study-hub.github.io/index.md

 The Leaderboard also the same where an admin can see the current leaderboard but if there was a student not following the rules then the admin is able to remove them from the leaderboard.
 ![game mechanics page mockup](images/M2/leaderboardsession.PNG)

+## Community Feedback

+Here what others think of our application and the benefits that comes with it!

 ## Developer Guide
 This section provides information of interest to Meteor developers wishing to use this code base as a basis for their own development tasks.